๐น Video Understanding¶

 -

-OneTrackerV2 unifies five tracking tasks—RGB, RGB+D, RGB+T, RGB+E, RGB+N—into a single network trained end-to-end.
-It uses a Meta Merger for modality fusion, and Dual MoE to explicitly decouple "spatiotemporal matching" and "modality fusion" into T-MoE and M-MoE, respectively.
-Dissimilarity loss and router clustering ensure these do not collapse into the same subspace.
+OneTrackerV2 unifies five tracking tasks (RGB / RGB+D / RGB+T / RGB+E / RGB+N) into a single network for end-to-end training.
+It utilizes a Meta Merger for modality fusion and a Dual MoE to explicitly decouple heterogeneous featuresโ"spatial-temporal matching" and "modality fusion"โinto T-MoE and M-MoE blocks.
+A dissimilarity loss and router clustering are employed to prevent these features from collapsing into the same subspace.

 - VideoSEAL: Mitigating Evidence Misalignment in Agentic Long Video Understanding by Decoupling Answer Authority